Apply Now arrow

 You Want to Grow Market Share

-Say you have a business with a 1% market share in an industry that is growing at a compound annual growth rate (CAGR) of 20% per year.
-You believe that you have the potential to grow your market share to 10% over the next three years.
-To reach that potential, you may need to hire more staff and make capital expenditures… which require up-front investments.
+Say you have a business with a 1% market share in an industry growing at a compound annual growth rate (CAGR) of 20% per year.
+You believe you can grow your market share to 10% over the next three years.
+To reach that potential, you may need to hire more staff and make capital expenditures.
+Both require up-front investments.

 How to Improve Your Working Capital and Liquidity Ratios

-By now, you’re likely convinced of the importance of strong working capital and liquidity ratios, but what do you do if your ratios are on the lower end?
+By now, you likely understand the importance of positive working capital and strong liquidity ratios.
+But what do you do if your ratios are on the lower end?

 Take on Less Debt

-This is easier said than done, but you might not really need everything you’re buying for your small business.
-By carefully considering the return on investment (ROI) of each business purchase, you make sure that you’re only buying what you need.
+This is easier said than done.
+But you might not really need everything you buy for your small business.
+By carefully considering the return on investment (ROI) of each purchase, you ensure that you’re only buying what you need.

 Refinance Debt

-A really fast way to reduce your current liabilities, and as a consequence, improve your working capital and liquidity ratios, is to ask for longer repayment terms on your short-term financial obligations.
-While this might be the right option for your small business, you should make sure you’re not paying a much higher interest rate on the new loan.
+There’s a way to quickly reduce your short-term liabilities and improve your working capital and liquidity ratios — Ask for longer payment terms on your short-term obligations.
+While this might be the right option for your small business, ensure you’re not paying a much higher interest rate on the new loan.

 Boost Net Income